Raiders edge rusher Khalil Mack holds out of minicamp

 ALAMEDA, Calif. — Khalil Mack is holding out from the mandatory minicamp for the Oakland Raiders.

 Mack stayed away from the first day of the three-day minicamp on Tuesday.
-He is subject to a fine of more than $80,000 if he doesn’t show up at all this week.
+He is subject to a fine of about $80,000 if he doesn’t show up at all this week.

 Mack is entering the final season of his rookie contract that is set to pay him $13.8 million.
 Mack is seeking a long-term deal and hasn’t participated in the entire offseason program in the first year under new coach Jon Gruden.